ideasonpurpose/docker-wordpress-dev/README.md

 For starting a new site, this will get a basic WordPress server running locally.

 1. Create a project folder and `cd` into it: `mkdir my-wp-site && cd $_`
-2. Run `npm init`.
-Note the project `name` will also be used for the theme directory
-3. Run `docker run --rm -it -v $PWD:/usr/src/site ideasonpurpose/wordpress init`
+2. Run `docker run --rm -it -v $PWD:/usr/src/site ideasonpurpose/wordpress init`
-4. (create a bunch of files, set up config, some other stuff... this isn't working yet)
+3. Run `npm install`
+4. Run `npm composer`
 5. Run `npm run docker:start`
-6. Profit!

 Notes: Theme name will be set from this list, using the first found: